2026 Guide to Voter Protection Opportunities for Lawyers

 • Staff Michigan’s Nonpartisan Election Protection Hotline: Hotline volunteers are responsible for answering calls and addressing voting-related questions and issues that arise in Michigan.
 (Open to attorneys licensed in any state)

 • Defend Election Officials: Help election officials facing threats, intimidation, or targeting for doing their jobs.
-Priority needs in Georgia.
+Priority needs in Georgia and Ohio.
 If you are not licensed in a priority state, you can join here

 • Help Black-Led Community Groups Formalize Their Organizations: Guide partners from Black Voters Matter through incorporating and filing their 501(c)(3) applications.
 Attorneys who are licensed in Florida, Georgia, Mississippi, Alabama, South Carolina, North Carolina, Louisiana, Texas, and Tennessee are preferred, but not required.